DaniPoletto/DaniPoletto/README.md

 # About me:
-🔭 I work as a Back-end Developer with PHP, JQuery and MySql<br>
+🔭 I work as a Back-end Developer with PHP/Symfony, Javascript JQuery and MySql<br>
-🌱 I'm studying Laravel Framework, Node.js, solid principles, best practices, clean code and Tests<br>
+🌱 I'm studying Laravel and Symfony Framework, solid principles, best practices, clean code and Tests<br>

 # 💻 Skills: